 Thank you for your feedback

 Thank you to the over 800 people who shared feedback about your experiences riding the J Church.
 Feedback was received through surveys, pop-up open houses and at meetings with community organizations and senior communities.
 Feedback was received in both English and Spanish.
 The feedback surveys are now closed.
 Following this input, the J Church Project developed proposals for near-term improvements.
 These were shared with the community at an open house and two pop-up events in mid-November.
-Information from the open house can viewed here.
+Information from the open house.

 A 2013 project focused on improving reliability for the J line on Church between Duboce and 16th Street.
 By adding red transit-only lanes and left-turn restrictions, the project was able to reduce travel time variability by 27% and improve travel times up to 14% on that segment.
 The SFMTA is building on the success of this project to address delays on the remainder of the line.